factoidforrest/node-template/README.md

 #### Deployment
 ##### Env Variables

-This application depends on a number of ENV variables to being set properply in order to deploy.
+This application depends on a number of ENV variables to being set properly in order to deploy.
 All values are lower case, all keys are upper case.

 NODE_ENV=production